pavankarthikparuchuri/Dev-tinder-backend/Readme.md

 - there can be multiple route handlers for the same route
 - to go to the next route handler we need to use next();
 - when we use next then express would be expecting route handler next.
+- we can club multiple route handlers using [].
+- there will be no change in behaviour, thisn will behave the same way as without the []
+- app.use(path, rH1, rH2, rH3, rH4) same as app.use(path, [rH1, rH2], rH3, rH4) same as app.use(path, [rH1, rH2, rH3, rH4])